Review Time Metric

 Stakeholder Use Cases

-- Developers: Optimize PR size to ensure faster and more efficient reviews.
+- Optimize PR size to reduce review latency.

-- Reviewers: Monitor personal response times to maintain a balance between speed and thoroughness.
+- Monitor personal response time to maintain review efficiency.

 How did we do?